aleixrocks/mt-react/README.md

 The Frontend uses a fake TokenId to request data to the Backend.
 The Backend uses a fallback MapTool API that mimics the original to access data.

+When opening a character sheet on a new token for the first time, the backend provides a default character sheet.

+## TODO

+ - Implement a generic inter-frontend communication
+ - Implement a generic sheet stats data viewer/editer
+ - Add notes on how building works (webpack, add-on template)
+ - Add notes on mt and js init scripts

 ## FAQ

 ### What do I need to learn to understand all this?